Serious Car Accidents In Tri-state Area May Lead To Catastrophic Injuries

 Victims of car accidents may suffer from serious injuries, which can impact their lives in many ways.

-Thousands of people in the Tri-state area and around the country become victims of serious auto accidents every year in the U.S. In 2013, there were 32,719 motor vehicle accident fatalities throughout the nation, according to the National Highway Traffic Safety Administration.
-The Tri-state area saw a significant number of fatalities:
+Thousands of people in the Tri-state area and around the country become victims of serious auto accidents every year in the U.S. The Tri-state area has seen significant numbers of yearly fatalities:

 - 332 deaths in West Virginia